CjMoore/rails_engine/README.md

 ### Description

-This application is build on rails 5.0.2.
+This application is built on Rails 5.0.2.
 It is an internal API using a Postgres DB accessing the Turing Sales Engine data.